-The elective course requirement may be fulfilled during any quarter with approval of the Digital Studies program director and in consultation with the student's BA/MA adviser.
+The elective course requirement may be fulfilled during any quarter with approval of the Digital Studies faculty director and in consultation with the student's BA/MA adviser.
 The following summarizes the timeline of required Digital Studies courses:

 Prior to Autumn Quarter